FC København

 Midfielder

-skill, ball retention and always making himself available was top class.
+skill, ball retention, and always making himself available were top-class.
 I

-went up to show an additional four minutes stoppage time.
+went up to show an additional four minutes of stoppage time.
 I departed after one

 of them and heard huge cheers once outside, as I missed Skov completing his hat

 airport.
-Walking to Østerport station and then a couple of trains were one
+Walking to Østerport station and then taking a couple of trains was one

 crowd.
 That would do for me.